noisyboiler/wampy/README.rst

 Any method of the Peer decorated with *rpc* will have been registered as publically availabile over the Router.

-You can launch a client to call this entrypoint in this shell or a new one - it doesn't matter.
+You can launch a client to call this entrypoint in this shell or a new one – it really doesn't matter.
 You can also optionally give your Peer a name, which may help in your shell or your ELK stack.

 ::